 I soon found out that Fez has many secrets and it offers more than meets the eye.
 There’s no ostentatious wealth on the outside, but if you know the right door, you have a chance to see great treasures.

 I was walking down south the strangely empty Derb El Horra Street and I saw a gate to my right.
 There was just one man sitting there.
 He looked like he was waiting for someone.
 I stepped in and the place looked like an old storehouse mixed with a mechanic shop.
 The man stood up, and without a word told me to follow.

 As we turned the corner a marvelous ruined palace stretched before my eyes.
-It was vast, empty, and the nature was encroaching on its former splendor.
+It was vast, empty, and nature was encroaching on its former splendor.
 The man opened all doors for me and I felt like Indiana Jones uncovering the secrets of a lost civilization.
-I gave 20 Dh to my guide, and still astonished, took my leave.
+I gave 20 Dh to my guide and still astonished, took my leave.

 In love with the water